 But notice who caused the ruckus: it was other complementarians.
 The conservative evangelical world lost its mind over this issue.
 It was a witch-hunt.
 They were burning Piper in effigy on every street-corner for tentatively agreeing with the commonsense view of our recent spiritual forefathers.

 This should tell us that complementarianism was not, and is not, an effort to defend or restate the historic theology of sexuality.
 It wasn’t an effort to re-issue the biblical view of our forefathers, only with a new emphasis on place (“roles”) rather than purpose.
 It wasn’t that they hoped to downplay the offensiveness of gendered telos while still presupposing and upholding it, by focusing instead on the social beauty it produces.

 On the contrary, complementarianism was an effort to brush the shameful matter of gendered telos—summated in the doctrine of father-rule—under the carpet, while still retaining the complementary places for men and women that arise from it in the home and church.

 Since these are mutually contradictory aims, only one could ever win out.

 This is why complementarians forcefully eschew the term patriarchy, despite ostensibly reverencing the rule of God the Father.
 They are ashamed of the Bible’s general teaching on gender duties, but comfortable with the tradition of male-only pastors—and they know the Scriptures cannot be made to say anything else on that matter.
 They are sufficiently committed to the Bible to feel good about fighting for a basic minimum standard of complementarity—but sufficiently compromised by the androgyny of our culture to feel good about fighting against a thorough, biblical reform of gendered piety.

-This is why complementarians are typically comfortable with women presidents, firefighters, police officers, and even soldiers—and when they’re not, they are dazed and perplexed as they try to explain why.
+This is why complementarians are typically comfortable with women presidents, firemen, policemen, and even soldiers—and when they’re not, they are dazed and perplexed as they try to explain why.
 They have excised telos.